-The amended complaint alleges that certain defendants failed to disclose to investors that the Company's warranty-related obligations and associated cost of revenue were materially false and misleading because they excluded expenses the Company incurred and expected to incur due to significant quality issues.
-The amended complaint alleges that certain defendants' positive statements about the Company were false and materially misleading as a result, and that such statements caused the price of the Company's stock to be inflated.
-The amended complaint alleges that class members were damaged when the price of the Company's stock declined on the trading day following (1) August 16, 2021, when the Company announced an independent investigation concerning the adequacy of the Company's previously disclosed warranty accrual, and (2) May 10, 2022, when the Company stated that management anticipated that it would be disclosing substantial doubt about the Company's ability to continue as a going concern and that the Company's cash position was \$200.5 million at the end of Q1 2022.
-The amended complaint seeks unspecified compensatory damages and costs, including attorneys' fees.
+The complaint alleges that defendants failed to disclose to investors that the Company had not properly accrued warranty costs related to its product; that there was a material weakness in the Company's internal control over financial reporting related to warranty accrual; that the Company's financial results for prior periods were misstated as a result; and that defendants' positive statements about the Company's business were materially misleading.
+The complaint alleges that the foregoing statements caused the price of the Company's stock to be inflated and that class members were damaged when the price of the Company's stock declined on August 16, 2021, when the Company announced an independent investigation concerning the adequacy of the Company's previously disclosed warranty accrual.
+Plaintiff seeks unspecified compensatory damages and costs, including attorneys' and expert fees.